BIOS3010/Module-6-phylogeny/README.md

  - Finally click **create workflow**.

 This will take you to a new page where you can paste the hemoglobin sequences (or use the file Ex1_globin.fasta).
 Hit **submit** and the sequence alignment will be constructed.
-The graphical output shows you how conserved the characters in the alignment are compare to the BLOSUM62 score:  Max: 3.0      Mid: 1.5      Low: 0.5 .
+The graphical output shows you how conserved the characters in the alignment are compare to the BLOSUM62 score: Max: 3.0 Mid: 1.5 Low: 0.5.
 Higher scoring regions are more conserved.
 You are given the option to save the **MSA** in several formats if you want to.
 This is not strictly necessary for this exercise since the alignment was done quite quickly.
 But if it had taken a long time (for larger alignments this step can take hours!) you probably would have wanted to save the result for safekeeping.

 Click "next step".
 Then: Make sure all three boxes under the "less stringent selection" is marked.
 Hit "submit".
 Now you will have a graphical representation of the curation process.
 Colored residues are considered conserved (corresponding to the high BLOSUM62 score).
-The blue line underneath the alignment shows which regions that have passed the curation process.
-If you remembered to mark all three "less stringet" options it should also say something along these lines:
+The blue line underneath the alignment shows which regions  have passed the curation process.
+If you remembered to mark all three "less stringent" options it should also say how many positions that was kept after curation.

-	"New number of positions in input.fasta-gb:  142  (85% of the original 167 positions)"

-Which means that 15% of the alignment has been removed since it might be ambiguously aligned.
-If you inspect the alignment, you will see that the parts that have been excluded are the beginning and end, as well as a region in the middle of the alignment.
-All of these contains large gaps, which are notoriously hard to align.
-Once again you can save the result if you want.
-Then go to the next page (i.e. click "next step")
+(i.e. click "next step")

 In the phylogeny settings sett bootstraps to 100, the substitution model to "Jones-Taylor-Thornton matrix" (often abbreviated JTT).
 Click "submit", wait for a few seconds and the first tree is ready!
 Save it to your computer in the newick format.
-You can now inspect it uisng use the (limited) tree viewing option in the pipeline OR:
+You can now inspect it using use the (limited) tree viewing option in the pipeline OR for more flexibility use FigTree (http://tree.bio.ed.ac.uk/software/figtree/).
-To visualize the trees properly I recommend to use FigTree (http://tree.bio.ed.ac.uk/software/figtree/).
 This program offers ways to rearrange the tree, change fonts, color branches etc. It also allows you to export the trees in commonly used graphic formats (jpg, png, pdf, bmp).
-I highly recommend PDF or SVG as these are vector graphics which can be easily processes and "made pretty" in other graphics programs (e.g. Inkscaped, Illustrator etc). .

 Download, install and run FigTree.
 Open the tree you just saved (click "file" and "open").
 Click OK when you are asked for a name for the nodes/branches.
 Now you are looking at an unrooted tree without bootstrap values printed.
-First, we should add the bootrap values.
+First, we should add the bootstrap values.
 You will have to go to the menu option "Branch Lables" and set the labels to be displayed to "label" to see the bootstrap values.

 Now lets fix the root.
 For this particular tree we can choose to set the root between the hemoglobin sequences and the other version of globin.
 To achieve this, mark the branch leading to the tips called HBA_xxx and HBB_xxx.
 Then Click "Reroot" (see figure 3).

 Figure 3: unrooted NJ tree, with bootstrap

-How do you interpret the boostrap values and how are these computed?
+How do you interpret the bootstrap values and how are these computed?
 What does the tree tell you about the evolution of globin and in particular the evolution of the two chains of hemoglobin?

 Now repeat the process, that is run the pipeline one more time, but this time choose PhyML (which is a Maximum Likelihood algorithm) in the phylogeny-step and set the number of bootstraps to 100.
 Run the analysis.
 You will now be asked for an email address, since this process will take some time.
 It’s still a relatively small dataset, so the running time should be about ten minutes (you can have a break if you need one).
-This shows that ML with the same number of bootraps takes quite some time compared to NJ, even for such a small dataset.
+This shows that ML with the same number of bootstraps takes quite some time compared to NJ, even for such a small dataset.
 Just imagine how long it will take for a dataset with a much longer genes and hundreds of taxa!

 When it is finished, save the tree and look at the result in FigTree.
 Compare to the NJ result.
 Do you see any differences?

 If you want to proceed before this tree is finished, just open a new tab in your browser and set up a new pipeline, proceed to the next exercise.

+# Individual exercises:
 ## Exercise 2.
 Studying Evolution using Protein Sequences

 The vertebrate eye lens is an organ that is already present in the embryo in early stages of development.
 One remarkable feature of the lens is that is consists of cell layers, like the layers of an onion.
 Growth takes place at the outside; the inner part of the lens is therefore just as old as its carrier is!
 This also means that old cells will not be replaced by new ones contrary to what happens in other parts of the body.
 This imposes high demands in terms of stability to the constituting parts of these cells.
 Moreover, it has to be transparent for light - something that comes in quite handy for a lens...